 - Deployed employing a sealed instrument transaction.

-- Contract Address are often utilized in a transaction because the recipient for sending funds to the contract or calling one among the contract’s functions.
+- Contract Addresses are often utilized in a transaction because of the recipient for sending funds to the contract or calling one among the contract’s functions.

 - Contracts only run if they’re called by a transaction.

 - Contracts never run “on their own” or within the background”.

 - Smart contracts aren’t executed “in parallel” in any sense